Public Safety Power Shutoff

 Ambiguity Causes Wasted Time and Energy

-by PicnicRoadshow, about 2 months ago
+by PicnicRoadshow, 3 months ago

 I want safety for everyone, but Xcel is taking limiting their liability over the top.
 This entire event should be a case study in CYA gone awry.